 My Quick & Dirty Goal-Setting Guide

 This is where being type A kind of helps.
 I’m not really the type of person to just “shoot in the dark” when it comes to anything.
 Half-assing doesn’t come to me naturally… which is actually a tremendous pain in the ass, because I take life WAY too seriously… but in the health and wellness space?
 It’s a real asset.
 I like to get specific.
 I like to crunch numbers.
 I like to log.
 I like to really evaluate my progress.
 And while yes, this does come to me naturally, I also think it’s a critical component of the journey.
 You HAVE to set goals.
 You just have to.
-Flying blind… saying you want to “lose weight” means nothing.
+Flying blind… saying that you want to “lose weight” means nothing.
 We are emotional people.
 We feel things on a minute to minute basis… and for the most part, we’re REALLY mean to ourselves.
 Yes, there are a handful of people who just feel truly amazing about themselves all the time.
 But for most of us, the real challenge is figuring out how NOT to be an asshole to ourselves.
 It’s figuring out how to drown out that negative voice in your head that’s constantly telling you that you’re not doing well enough, you’re not trying hard enough, that you’re falling off track, that you’re failing, that you should just give up because “what’s the point?”

 Step 1: Getting Clear on What You REALLY Want

 What should your goals be?
 Well that’s absolutely personal.
 What do you want?
 Like really, WHAT do you ACTUALLY WANT?
 Are you looking for a drastic body overhaul?
 Or are you simply looking to live a life that feels more in line with having health and wellness as a priority?
 Here’s an example of a short term goal that my clients and I will set – I want to lose 3 inches from my waist in the next 3 months.